Yes, you have heard it right!

 #If you want, you can copy the following text in a notepad and make the required changes.
 Further, once you locate the following text:

-ii.
-Similarly, replace the username & password, with new names.
+- II.
+Similarly, replace the username and password, with new names.

-#Step 6: Complete Installation By Entering Username & Title Of Your Site
+#Step 6: Complete Installation By Entering Username and Title Of Your Site